qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 One kind of arena is [slotmap](https://docs.rs/slotmap/latest/slotmap/):

 - Slotmap is basically an array of elements, but each element has a version integer.
 - Each handle (key) has an index and a version.
+It's `Copy`-able data that's not restricted by borrow checker.
 - When accessing the slotmap, it firstly does a bound check, then checks version.
 - After removing element, the version increments.
 The previous handle cannot get the new element at the same index, because of version mismatch.
-- The handles (keys) are just `Copy`-able data that's not restricted by borrow checker.
 - Although memory safe, it still has the equivalent of "use-after-free": using a handle of an already-removed object cannot get element from the slotmap [^slotmap_uniqueness].
 Each get element operation may fail.
 - Note that slotmap is not efficient when there are many unused empty space between elements.
 Slotmap offers two other variants for sparce case.